 - Ten minutes before the hour is up, preheat oven to 425 degrees F. Brush the tops of cemitas with milk and quickly garnish each one with toasted sesame seeds.

-- Bake on bottom shelf for 9 minutes.
-Transfer to top shelf and bake for 3-4 more minutes.
+- Place the cemita rolls on the middle rack for 9 minutes.
+Transfer to top shelf and bake for 3-4 more minutes or until golden brown.
+Internal temperature should read 190 degrees F.